vola-trebla/arbitrage-bot/README.md

-# 🚀 Jupiter Arbitrage Bot 🚀
+# 🚀 Jupiter Arbitrage Bot v1🚀

-Tired of memecoin plays like sniping, bundling, or copy trading?
+Tired of memecoin plays like sniping, bundling, or copy trading ?
 Step up your game with real yield.

 ---